jacon-dev/fizzbuzz/README.md

-# fizzbuzz
-Repository for my FizzBuzz code
+# FizzBuzz : The Bland Interview
 FizzBuzz is one of the most common technical interview exercises I've seen during my career.
 As such I wanted to show my workings on it, including all the stages up to the existing code (i.e. what works and is quick and dirty).